sgmonda/entity-versioning/README.md

 </details>

-## MySQL-specific notes
+## Connector-specific notes

+Each database engine has its own capabilities and constraints.
+The connector interface abstracts these differences, but some are worth noting:

-- **No DDL hooks** — MySQL does not support event triggers.
-Schema changes are not automatically captured.
-Use `ev refresh` after `ALTER TABLE` operations.
+- **DDL hooks** — Not all engines support event triggers for automatic schema change detection.
+Use `ev refresh` after `ALTER TABLE` when DDL hooks are unavailable.
-- **Transaction IDs** — MySQL uses `UUID()` per trigger invocation instead of a shared transaction ID.
-Operations within the same transaction are grouped via the `autocommit_grouping_window_ms` time window rather than by shared `txid`.
-- **3 triggers per table** — MySQL requires separate `AFTER INSERT`, `AFTER UPDATE`, and `AFTER DELETE` triggers instead of PostgreSQL's single multi-event trigger.
-- **Binary logging** — MySQL with binary logging enabled requires `log_bin_trust_function_creators=1` to create triggers without SUPER privilege.
+- **Transaction grouping** — Connectors use the best mechanism available (native transaction IDs, UUID-based grouping with time windows, etc.).
+- **Trigger model** — The number and shape of triggers varies by engine.
+The connector handles this transparently.

+See each connector's documentation for engine-specific details.

 ## Limitations

 - **Depth-1 children** — Grandchild tables (FK chains > 1 hop) not yet supported.
 - **Single-column PKs** — Tables with composite primary keys are excluded with a warning.
-- **DDL hooks need superuser (PostgreSQL)** — PostgreSQL event triggers require superuser.
-Use `ev refresh` manually if unavailable.
+- **DDL hooks** — Availability depends on the database engine.
+Some require superuser privileges, others don't support them at all.
+Use `ev refresh` manually when DDL hooks are unavailable.
-- **No DDL hooks (MySQL)** — MySQL does not support event triggers at all.
 - **Read-only history** — Revert/rollback operations planned for v2.

 ## Contributing

-Contributions are welcome.
+Contributions are welcome — especially new database connectors!
+If you'd like to add support for MariaDB, SQL Server, SQLite, or any other relational database, check the [Writing a connector](#writing-a-connector) section above.
 Please open an issue first to discuss what you'd like to change.

 ```bash
 git clone https://github.com/sgmonda/entity-versioning.git